CommScope's COVID-19 Customer & Partner Hub Visit

 Although bolstering spectral efficiency is one of the defining features of Wi-Fi 6 (802.11ax), an additional speed boost facilitated by 1024-QAM is obviously a nice bonus.
 Quadrature amplitude modulation, or QAM, uses both phase and amplitude of an RF signal to represent data bits.
 As we mentioned above, Wi-Fi 6 (802.11ax) introduces 1024-QAM, along with new modulation and coding schemes (MCS).
 These define higher data rates that bolster throughput and enable 25% higher capacity with 10 bits per symbol versus 8 bits in 256-QAM, the latter of which is supported by Wi-Fi 5 (802.11ac).
 Put simply, more bits equal more data, making the (payload) delivery of data more efficient.

 Wi-Fi 6 (802.11ax) also introduces two new modulation coding schemes: MCS 10 and MCS 11.
 Both will likely be optional.
-It should be noted that 1024-QAM can only be used with 242 subcarrier resource units (
+It should be noted that 1024-QAM can only be used with 242 subcarrier resource units (RUs) or larger.
+This means that at least a full 20 MHz channel will be required for 1024-QAM.

 Long OFDM Signal & Outdoor APs